Anomalous symmetry protected topological states in interacting fermion systems

-To evade this problem, we can add a 3D bulk, and decorate a complex fermion $c_{0123}^{\dagger n_3(g_0,g_1,g_2,g_3)}$ at the center of the tetrahedron (blue ball in \fig{fig:tetra}).
+To evade this problem, we can add a 3D bulk, and decorate a complex fermion $(c_{0123}^{\dagger})^{ n_3(\s_0\s_1,\s_1\s_2,\s_2\s_3)}$ at the center of the tetrahedron (blue ball in \fig{fig:tetra}).
 We can choose $n_3$ such that the resulting 3D wave function

-is both symmetric and fermion parity even.
-To find out the specific $n_3$, we observe that the total Majorana fermion parity change of a generic Majorana chain configuration on the four triangles is given by
+is $\Z_2^T$-symmetric and has even total fermion parity.
+From the product of \eq{eq:Pf012} for the four triangles one can show that the total Majorana fermion parity for a given Ising spin configuration is